God Expects Something Out of the Deal

 God’s most valuable investment was the life of His Son, Jesus, on the cross – paying the ransom for our sin and death.
 The gift of the Holy Spirit seals the deal and guides us into all truth as we work out our salvation.

 Surely, we could never accurately calculate the value of this investment – nor “pay God back” any return equal to the level of cost.
 But, as Jesus reveals in the parable of the talents in Matthew 25:14-30, there is something for all of us to contribute.
-There is a return on the investment expected of every member of the body of Christ.
+There is a return on the investment expected of every member of Team Jesus.

 After reading the parable, take a look at the following 5 principles of Kingdom ROI and let’s produce our best work, together: